gocheaphosting/easy-paypal-lte/readme.txt

 = Installing Extensions =

 Installing the extension modules is equally easy.
-To install [the affiliate package](http://buy.thulasidas.com/eaffiliates "Get the Affiliates module for ezPayPal Pro for $4.95"), for instance, just click on the Affiliate link on top right hand side part of your ezPayPal screen (on its WordPress Admin page) and follow the wizard-like instructions.
+To install [the reporting engine](http://buy.thulasidas.com/ezreports "Get the reporting engine for Easy PayPal Pro for $4.95"), for instance, just click on the Reports link on top right hand side part of your ezPayPal screen (on its WordPress Admin page) and follow the wizard-like instructions.

 = More Documentation =

-In your plugin folder, under `docs`, there is the beginning of a full documentation.
+In your plugin folder, under `docs`, you will comprehensive documentation of the plugin.
 It is designed in such a way that you will be able to call up the relevant pages from the pages in a context-sensitive way.
-Future releases will progressively add more complete documentation.

 == Frequently Asked Questions ==